Pinus brutia: Honey

-Turkish pine is host to a sap-sucking aphid Marchalina hellenica.
-Under normal circumstances, this insect does no significant damage to the pine, but is of great importance for the excess sugar it secretes.
-This sugar, "honeydew", is collected by honey bees which make it into a richly flavoured and valuable honey, "pine honey" (Turkish, çam balı), with reputed medicinal benefits.
+Turkish pine is a host plant to a sap-sucking aphid Marchalina hellenica.
+Under normal circumstances, this insect does no significant damage to the pine but is of great importance for the excess sugar it secretes.
+This sugar, "honeydew", is collected by honeybees which make it into the valuable "pine honey" (Turkish, çam balı).

 Landmark

 The "Lone Pine", a prominent landmark tree at an ANZAC First World War battle at Gallipoli, was this species.
 Cones from the battlefield were taken home to Australia, and plants sourced from the seeds were planted as living memorials.

 "Lone Pine" memorials, based on cones brought back from Gallipoli, may use this species or Aleppo pine.
 Some memorials utilise other species altogether.

 Forestry

 It is widely planted for timber, both in its native area (it is the most important tree in forestry in Turkey and Cyprus) and elsewhere in the Mediterranean region east to Pakistan.

 The timber is used for many purposes including carpentry, industry, general constructions, firewood and pulp.
 In Israel it is sometimes preferred to the more widely-used Pinus halepensis (Aleppo pine) because of its resistance to Matsucoccus josephi.
 It is also known for being well suited to recreational sites.